stucker9/tempify/README.md

 # Tempify, a CSV Processor

-Tempify is a Python application built with tkinter that allows you to upload and process CSV files containing temperature data.
-It calculates the average temperature for each date in the file and displays the results in a user-friendly interface.
+Tempify is a Python application built with Tkinter that allows you to quickly upload and process CSV files containing temperature data generated from exporting data from the Mocreo mobile app.
+It calculates the average temperature for each individual date in the file, automatically detects which months' data it's processing, and displays the results in a user-friendly, easy-to-read, one-page Excel template that is ready for printing.

 ## Features